pitrho/docker-mongo/README.md

 If you want to backup a specific database, you can pass the database name using the environment variable MONGO_DB.

+Also, if you're running in a cluster environment, you may set the environment variable BACKUP_ONLY_MASTER to true so that the backup script only executes on the master instance.

 ## License